Nest-Analytics/Cloud-DevOps-Exercises/week-08/README-Exercise-3.md

 ## Exercise 3 Submission

 - **GitHub repo URL:** https://github.com/YOUR_USERNAME/YOUR_REPO
-- **Registry used:** ACR / GHCR / Docker Hub
+- **Registry used:** GHCR / Docker Hub / ACR
 - **Full image reference:** YOUR_REGISTRY/tasklineapp:SHA
 - **Terraform state storage account:** YOURTFSTATESTORAGE
-- **Resource group used:** rg-tasklineapp
+- **Resource group used:** learn-rg
-- **AKS cluster name:** aks-tasklineapp
+- **AKS cluster name:** aks-taskline-learn
 - **Live app URL:** http://EXTERNAL_IP
 - **Successful Actions run URL:** https://github.com/YOUR_USERNAME/YOUR_REPO/actions/runs/XXXXXXX
 - **Screenshot:** screenshot-aks.png
 ```

-Also include `screenshot-aks.png` — a browser screenshot showing the app at the AKS external IP.
+Include `screenshot-aks.png` — browser screenshot of the app at the AKS external IP.

 ---

 ## Hints

-- **Set up the storage backend before the first push.** The pipeline fails at `terraform init` if the storage account or container does not exist.
-Follow the backend setup steps above first.
+- **`container_name=tfstate1`** — this must match the container you created in Step 3 of the backend setup.
+If you used a different name, update both places to match.
+- **`REGISTRY_IMAGE_PLACEHOLDER` must be exact** — the `sed` command targets this exact string.
+Do not change it in the manifest.
-- **`TF_VAR_*` env vars are automatic.** You do not need `-var` flags in `terraform plan` or `apply`.
-Any environment variable prefixed `TF_VAR_` is picked up by Terraform automatically as the value for that variable.
+- **`TF_VAR_*` env vars are automatic** — Terraform picks them up without any `-var` flags in `plan` or `apply`.
-- **Empty `backend "azurerm" {}` is correct.** The block must exist but can be empty.
-All connection details are supplied via `-backend-config` flags at `terraform init`.
-If you omit the block entirely, Terraform defaults to local state.
-- **`Storage Blob Data Contributor` is separate from `Contributor`.** The service principal needs both: `Contributor` on the subscription to create Azure resources, and `Storage Blob Data Contributor` on the storage account to access the state blob.
-Missing the second gives a 403 at `terraform init`.
-- **Terraform first run takes time.** AKS cluster creation takes 5–8 minutes.
-The pipeline will appear to hang at the Terraform Apply step — this is normal.
+- **First run takes time** — AKS cluster creation takes 5–8 minutes.
+The pipeline will appear to hang at Terraform Apply — this is normal.
-- **`REGISTRY_IMAGE_PLACEHOLDER` must match exactly.** The `sed` command in the deploy job targets this exact string in `k8s/aks/deployment.yaml`.
-Do not change it.
-- **Terraform on second run.** If the AKS cluster already exists, Terraform detects no changes and apply completes in seconds.
-This is correct behaviour — state tells it what already exists.
+- **Subsequent runs are fast** — Terraform compares state and only changes what has changed.
+If the cluster exists, apply completes in seconds.
-- **ACR pull permission.** The `azurerm_role_assignment` resource in `main.tf` grants AKS the `AcrPull` role automatically when `TF_VAR_acr_name` is set.
-You do not need `az aks update --attach-acr` manually.
-- **GHCR private packages.** If your GHCR package is private, add an `imagePullSecret` to `k8s/aks/deployment.yaml` under `spec.template.spec.imagePullSecrets`.
+- **`Storage Blob Data Contributor` is separate from `Contributor`** — both are required.
+Missing the blob role gives a 403 at `terraform init`.
+- **Both Kubernetes secrets are idempotent** — `--dry-run=client -o yaml | kubectl apply -f -` creates if missing, updates if present.
+Safe on every push.
+- **GHCR packages must be public or the pull secret must exist** — the pipeline creates `ghcr-secret` before applying manifests, so private packages work.
+If you make the package public, the pull secret does no harm.
-- **Do not commit secrets.** All credentials and sensitive values live in GitHub Secrets.
-Resource names live in GitHub Variables.
-Nothing sensitive goes in `.yml`, `.tf`, or any tracked file.
+- **Do not commit secrets** — all credentials in GitHub Secrets, all non-sensitive config in GitHub Variables.
+Nothing sensitive in any committed file.